arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 #### Home Assistant Tips

 - Make sure you are using a **64-bit** Home Assistant OS version.
-- Use the **Thread** add-on to verify your available Thread networks.
+- Use the **Thread®** add-on to verify your available Thread® networks.
-- You can just have a Matter device commissioned to one vendor at a time.
+- You can just have a Matter device commissioned to one platform at a time.

 ### Device Decommissioning

-If you have a Matter device configured and working for example with the Google Home ecosystem, and you want to integrate it with Alexa or Apple Home instead; you need to decommission it first from the previous service.
+If you have a Matter device configured and working with a _specific platform_, for example with the Google Home ecosystem, and you want to integrate it with Alexa or Apple Home instead, you need to decommission it first from the previous service.

 In simple terms, **decommissioning** refers to unpairing your device from a current service to be able to pair it with a new one.